-The Office of Dietary Supplements recommend that people aged 1–70 years get a minimum of 15 micrograms or 600 international units of vitamin D per day.
+The Office of Dietary Supplements recommend that people aged 1–70 years get a minimum of

 The research found that people who took zinc supplements experienced a shorter duration of cold symptoms compared to those who took a placebo.
 Specifically, their cold symptoms were shortened by an average of one or two days.

 However, people should be aware that zinc products can trigger side effects.
 The National Health Institutes’ National Center for Complementary and Integrative Health warn that intranasal zinc swabs and gels can cause permanent loss of sense of smell.
 They add that zinc tablets, lozenges, and syrup can also trigger nausea and other minor gut problems.